Bilal112/bilal112/README.md

 <!-- Any image aligned to the right.
 Beware the width -->

-- 👨🏽‍💻 I’m currently working as a Software Engineer at Dudi;
+- 👨🏽‍💻 I’m currently working as a Software Engineer at @Dudi
-- 👯 I’m looking forward to working with different organizations 🤝;
+- 👯 I’m looking forward to working with different organizations 🤝
-- 🤔 I like to help others;
+- 🤔 I like to help others
-- 💬 Ask me about anything React - React Native - NextJs - Node Js, I am happy to help;
+- 💬 Ask me about anything React - React Native - NextJs - Node Js, I am happy to help
-- ⚡️ Motivation: I am learning Python;
+- ⚡️ Motivation: I am learning Python
-- 📫 How to reach me: bilalirfan000@gmail.com / +923069131956 ;
+- 📫 How to reach me: bilalirfan000@gmail.com / +923069131956

 **Languages and Tools:**